trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/optimize.md

    ```

    Then you can use the `step inbox` command to simulate receiving the inbox from layer 1.
+   You can see the hello world kernel messages in the log, which shows that the upgrade from the installer kernel to the full kernel was successful.
    Press Ctrl + C to end the debugging session.

 1. Create a hexadecimal version of the installer kernel by running this command outside of the Docker container: